jevinskie/sneaker/README.md

 sneaker is an interposing library for Berkeley sockets.
 With sneaker you will be able to intercept all socket calls and do all sorts of crazy things with them, all without modifying existing software. sneaker was created with the intent of creating polymorphic network enclaves.
-In such an enclave, IP addresses and ports are randomized in such a way that only authenticated systems know the randomized state.
+In a polymorphic enclave, IP addresses and ports are randomized in such a way that only authenticated systems know the randomized state.
 Malicious attackers looking into the network will have difficulty characterizing the services and hosts within